mtribaldos/Getting_and_Cleaning_Data/README.md

 ## Usage

-Enter the R command line interpreter and type:
+Enter the R command line interpreter and simply type:

 ```
+> cd Getting_and_Cleaning_Data/
 > source("run_analysis.R")
 > run_analysis()
 ```

+The first time the function `run_analysis()` gets executed, it downloads the original dataset from the internet, so it's not needed the user to perform previously this step.
-After that, the file "tidy_dataset.txt" is created.
+Once the completion of `run_analysis()` the file "tidy_dataset.txt" is created.
 This course project's form gets fed with the contents from this file.